augustluhrs/Super-Auto-Lich/README.md

     - [ ] remove move step if no one needs to
     - [ ] mephit chain reaction not working? can't replicate
     - [X] skeleton resurrection can block mephit chain reaction -- no, it's b/c of "die in middle"
-    - [ ] clear reference to last dragged when going back to market
+    - [X] clear reference to last dragged when going back to market
+    - [ ] sleeping wears off if creature takes damage

 - [ ] 0.0.3
   - [ ] items